-Although I've been interested in Covina history for decades now, I still get confused sometimes about what happened when.
+Although I've been interested in my home town's history for decades now, I still get confused sometimes about what happened when.
 So, I finally decided to make a list of as many significant events as I could think of, and put them all in chronological order.
 I must say, I wish I'd done this a long time ago!
 It makes things much easier to understand and remember.

-Most of the dates cited below were gleaned from Donald H. Pflueger's "Covina: Sunflowers, Citrus, Subdivisions," Castle Press, Pasadena, 1964; Dr. Barbara Ann Hall's "Images of America: Covina," Arcadia Publishing, 2007; and online communications with fellow Covina-area historians Glenn Reed, Tom Armbruster and Jim Harris.
-Please bear in mind: this timeline is still a work-in-progress.
-Corrections, additions, and their supporting documentation are welcomed!
+Most of the information presented here was gleaned from Donald H. Pflueger's "Covina: Sunflowers, Citrus, Subdivisions," Castle Press, Pasadena, 1964; Dr. Barbara Ann Hall's "Images of America: Covina," Arcadia Publishing, 2007; the West Covina Historical Milestones webpage; and online communications with fellow Covina-area historians Glenn Reed, Randall Smith, Tom Armbruster and Jim Harris.
+Other references are provided in links.
+Please bear in mind: this timeline is an ongoing work-in-progress.
+Corrections, additions, and their supporting documentation are welcomed.

-November 25, 1826 – Jedediah Smith is the first U.S. citizen to venture into the valley of the San Gabriel.
-His party camps at Mud Springs, in today's San Dimas north of Puddingstone reservoir.
+November 25, 1826 – Jedediah Smith is the first U.S. citizen to venture by land into the valley of the San Gabriel.
+His party camps at Mud Springs, located in today's San Dimas, just south of the intersection of Bonita and Walnut Avenues.

 February 2, 1848 – The war ends with the signing of the Treaty of Guadalupe Hidalgo, which cedes Alta California to the United States.
-Under its terms, Rowland and Workman retain ownership of Rancho La Puente.
+Under its terms, Rowland and Workman retain ownership of Rancho La Puente, and Rowland regains his U.S. citizenship.

 September 9, 1850 – California becomes the 31st State in the Union.